-CCleaner is usually the recommendation when it comes to deleting those pesky temporary files that the operating system and programs collect all the time.
-The software is highly customizable and supports a wide variety of programs and locations that can be deleted with it.
+CCleaner is the usual recommendation when it comes to deleting those pesky temporary files that the operating system and programs collect all the time.

 Open Source application BleachBit is a CCleaner alternative for Windows and Linux.
-The software can be used to delete temporary files and other information that are recorded by the supported operating systems and specific applications.
+The software can be used to delete temporary files and other information that are recorded by supported operating systems and specific applications.

 BleachBit is available as a portable version and installer.
 Both versions display the same interface on startup.
 The left side lists the programs and locations that can be cleaned, the right information about each entry or progress of the cleaning.